Amazing-Jack/Calculator/README.md

 # Calculator
-Demo project for Spring Boot &amp; Jenkins Pipeline
+Demo project for Spring Boot and Jenkins Pipeline